zigbee-alliance/distributed-compliance-ledger/bench/README.md

 prometheus --config.file=bench/prometheus.yml
 ```

-And open `http://localhost:9090/` to query and monitor the server side metrics.
+And open `http://localhost:9090/` to query and monitor the server-side metrics.

 ### Headless